bhaktiMehndiratta10/TruthLens-Fake-News-Detector/README.md

 🔹 Dataset: 25,116 news articles (a mix of real and fake)

-🔹 Preprocessing: Applied stemming and tokenization to clean and structure the text data
+🔹 Preprocessing: Applied stemming and tokenization to clean and structure the text data.

 🔹 ML Models: Tested multiple models like Decision Trees, Random Forest, and SVM, but Logistics Regression outperformed all of them!